giovannymassuia/minimalist-java/docs/blog/2024/2024-02-24-rate-limiters/index.md

 ## Leaking Bucket

 The leaking bucket algorithm is a rate limiting algorithm that is similar to the token bucket algorithm.
-It is used to control the rate of requests to a resource and is widely used in network traffic shaping, API rate limiting, and other scenarios where a controlled flow of requests is required.

 The leaking bucket algorithm is based on the concept of a bucket that holds a fixed amount of water.
 The bucket has a maximum capacity, and the amount of water in the bucket is never greater than the capacity.

 - The bucket has a leak rate, which determines the rate at which water leaks out of the bucket.
 - When a request arrives, the algorithm checks if there is enough water in the bucket to serve the